Smarter Work HQ

 Strengths

-• Lower price at $89–$239+/month makes it accessible for solo founders and small content teams
+• Lower entry price ($89/mo) covers most content workflows for solo owners and small content teams

 Weaknesses